sidebar hamburger menu

 Applying a live patch may clash with software such as anti-viruses that detect or prevent memory updates.
 While the majority of software is compatible with live patching, for the software that may misbehave, LibCare comes with a default blacklist.
 The blacklist is located in the /var/lib/libcare/blacklist and contains the list of known applications that may misbehave when live patched.
 You can override those values by creating the file /var/cache/kcare/userspace/blacklist.

 The format of the file is as follows.
 Patterns should be specified line by line prefixed with pattern type and a colon.
-Comment starts with dash (#).
-Example:
+Comments start with a hash (#).
+For example:

 # Symantec Antivirus